julijadociene/WGT-Literature/README.md

 Books
-1.Rogers, Simon, and Mark Girolami.
+1. Rogers, Simon, and Mark Girolami.
 A first course in machine learning.
 Chapman and Hall/CRC, 2016 (ongoing)

 Scientific Articles